PradeepLoganathan/SentimentAnalysisAPI/README.md

 ## Introduction

 The Sentiment Analysis API allows developers to integrate sentiment analysis capabilities into their applications.
 It classifies text as positive or negative based on the sentiment detected.
+This project demonstrates how to embed a model into an API using the Tanzu Application Platform.

 ## Features

 - Analyze text sentiment using a pre-trained ML.NET model.
 - Easy-to-use RESTful API.
 - JSON requests and responses.
+- Demonstrates model embedding with Tanzu Application Platform.

 ## Installation